 The Stahl Companies is also providing transition planning services to MRCC to ensure smooth transitions between project phases.
 We developed a detailed Transition Schedule with tasks required to prepare staff and residents for each step of the process.
 A complete inventory and asset tagging of all existing equipment and furnishings has been completed, with a plan for reuse or disposal of all items, by phase.

-The recently completed 3rd-floor renovations allowed residents from other floors to move into the renovated space.
-In preparation for the upcoming 4th-floor renovations, the Transition Team had to move and clear out the 4th-floor space of all residents, common areas, storage rooms, and the staff break room.
+The completed 3rd-floor renovations allowed residents from other floors to move into the renovated space.
+To prepare for the 4th-floor renovations, the Transition Team had to move and clear out the 4th-floor space of all residents, common areas, storage rooms, and the staff break room.
 This took months of planning to ensure each resident currently on the 4th floor would have their new 3rd-floor room planned out in advance of their move.
 Inventories were taken, pictures of their existing layouts and all wall–mounted items were accounted for prior to meeting with each resident and their families to review floor plans, move date, and any requested changes to their new room.
 Similarly, walk-throughs were conducted with the staff of the common areas, break room, and storeroom to identify any items that would be stored at a new location, disposed of, or utilized elsewhere in the facility.
 This move consisted of 14 residents relocating to new rooms, 4 med techs, and 1 supply room being relocated elsewhere in the facility.

 I wanted to let you know how happy we were with Alfredo Saldana and the moving team!
 They did an excellent job in moving our administrative staff and residents alike.
 I heard nothing but positive comments and feedback throughout the two moving days.
 Thank you and your team!